-Democrat Representatives Urge Federal Worker Protections Amid DOGE Cuts
+Democratic Representatives Urge Federal Worker Protections Amid DOGE Cuts

 Subramanyam pointed to the politicization of the federal workforce as a cause of dwindling trust in the government by federal employees.

-Those workers “took a lower pay to come to the federal government … because they trusted that it would be mission oriented and wouldn’t matter with who the President was, and that they’d be doing great work and would have some stability in that job,” Subramanyam explained.
+Those workers “took a lower pay to come to the federal government … because they trusted that it would be mission-oriented and wouldn’t matter with who the president was, and that they’d be doing great work and would have some stability in that job,” Subramanyam explained.

 “And now we’ve blown up all of that … so the only way to fix that is to reverse that back, and so restore that trust, restore that certain sense of sort of job security,” Subramanyam added.